shinkungoo/inteledu/README.md

 Contributors are arranged in alphabetical order by first name.
 We welcome more people to participate in maintenance and improve the community of intelligent education.

 Junhao Shen, Mingjia Li, Shuo Liu, Xin An, Yuanhao Liu

-## 🧐 TODO List for v1.2
-- [ ] Add DINA, IRR, SymbolicCDM and DCD to the toolkit.
-- [ ] Add HyperCDM to the toolkit once paper is released.
-- [ ] Implement combination function as user-friendly interface.

 ## 🗞 Citation
 If this toolkit is helpful and can inspire you in your reseach or applications, please kindly cite as follows.